reactome/release-update-dois/chebi-update/README.md

 ## Logging

 This application will log to a file under `./logs/ChEBI_Update.log`.
 This file will have the same content as the console (stdout/stderr) except without the log4j prefix.

+Reports will be written under `./logs`.
+The reports are:
+ - DuplicateMoleculeIdentifiers.tsv - This report will list ChEBI Identifiers that are duplicated in the database.
+The code that generates this report runs at the begining of the process and at the end, so users will know if duplicates were introduced by the process of if they existed before.
+Because of that, some rows in this file might appear more than once.
+ - FailedChEBIQueries.tsv - This report will list ReferenceMolecules which failed when ChEBI was queried, and the reason for the failure.
+ - MoleculeIdentifierChanges.tsv - This report will list ReferenceMolecules whose ChEBI identifiers have changed, including the old and new identifiers.
+ - MoleculeNameChanges.tsv - This report will list ReferenceMolecules whose names have changed, including the old and new names.
+ - ReferenceEntityNameChanges.tsv - This report will list any Entity that refers to a ReferenceMolecule whose name has changed.
+This report contains the Creator of the Entity, information about the affected Entity, the new name from ChEBI, and the full list of names, *after* the update.

 ## Compiling & Running